KevanMacGee/Project-Note-Compact/README.md

 Project status: It's just about finished except for the following:
-* Need to determine if criteria for it to accept a URL is good enough or needs to be fine tuned.
-(Especially local fines.)
+* Done ~~Need to determine if criteria for it to accept a URL is good enough or needs to be fine tuned.
+(Especially local files.)~~
 * Final security auditing.
 * I'm not quite done testing it on Chromium based browsers but I should have all or almost all the bugs there squashed.
 However it's had almost no testing on FireFox yet.
 * It needs a better description here on the README, including the addition of a demo video.
 I also haven't even written a repo description yet.